 PLEASE READ CAREFULLY.
 BY SIGNING THIS DOCUMENT, YOU ARE RELEASING ALL KNOWN CLAIMS.
-YOU HAVE A PERIOD OF AT LEAST TWENTY-ONE (21) DAYS TO CONSIDER THIS RELEASE.
-IF YOU SIGN THIS TRANSITION AGREEMENT YOU WILL HAVE UP TO SEVEN (7) DAYS FOLLOWING THE DATE YOU SIGN IT TO REVOKE YOUR SIGNATURE.
+YOU HAVE A PERIOD OF AT LEAST TWENTY-ONE (21) DAYS TO CONSIDER THIS RELEASE OF CLAIMS.
+IF YOU SIGN THIS AGREEMENT YOU WILL HAVE UP TO SEVEN (7) DAYS FOLLOWING THE DATE YOU SIGN IT TO REVOKE YOUR SIGNATURE.
 THE RELEASE SHALL NOT BECOME EFFECTIVE OR ENFORCEABLE UNTIL THIS SEVEN (7) DAY PERIOD HAS EXPIRED.

-10. Should Executive decide to revoke this Agreement after she has signed it, Executive can do so only by delivering a written notification of her revocation, no later than the seventh day after she signs this Agreement, to: American Equity Investment Life Insurance Company, Attention: Chief Human Resources Officer, 6000 Westown Parkway, West Des Moines, IA 50266.
-If Executive revokes this Agreement, it shall not be effective or enforceable, and Executive will not receive the severance benefits, other than fifty dollars (\$50).
+10. Should Executive decide to revoke this Agreement after he has signed it, Executive can do so only by delivering a written notification of his revocation no later than the s eventh day after he signs this Agreement, to: American Equity Investment Life Insurance Company, Attention: Chief Human Resources Officer, 6000 Westown Parkway, West Des Moines, IA 50266.
+If Executive revokes this Agreement, it shall not be effective or enforceable, and Executive will not receive the severance benefits under the Separation Agreement, other than fifty dollars (\$50).

-IN WITNESS WHEREOF, and intending to be legally bound hereby, Executive and the Company have executed the foregoing Agreement and General Release.
+IN WITNESS WHEREOF, and intending to be legally bound hereby, Executive and the Company have executed the foregoing Agreement.